wolfmanjm/kivy-smoothie-host/README.md

 This installs a known working version of kivy, albeit an older one.
 Newer versions seem to be somewhat unstable on RPI.

-*NOTE* if you want to run on an HDMI screen instead of the touch screen, then you need to install  ```sudo pip3 install --upgrade git+https://github.com/kivy/kivy.git@stable``` (remember to make sure pillow is installed though)
+*NOTE* if you want to run on an HDMI screen instead of the touch screen, then you need to install  ```sudo pip3 install --upgrade git+https://github.com/kivy/kivy.git@stable``` (remember to make sure pillow is installed though).
+This version allows the mouse to work properly.

 On an rpi3b+ it seems the double tap time needs to be increased to be usable..